My History with Anger and How I Decided to Let Go of It, Part 2: The Damaging Effects of Anger

 #1.
 Anger Has Damaged My Relationships

-Reflecting on my life, I could think of a past incident when my anger tore apart an intimate, budding friendship I had with someone in school.
-We are no longer in touch today; my friend refused to respond to any of my messages since that incident and I decided to stop trying too after the nth outreach attempt.
+Honestly I don’t even remember what I said and I didn’t really direct my anger at him either (I was angry at the situation and was ranting), but it was enough to make him feel upset.
+Unfortunately, he refused to respond to any of my messages after that and I decided to stop trying too after the nth outreach attempt, so we’re no longer friends.
 If not for that incident, we might still be in touch today.
 We might be closer friends than we were.
-I would never know.
+I will never know.

-Secondly, my friend’s anger had caused me—at the very least, someone she used to care about—much sadness.
+Secondly, my friend’s anger had caused me — at the very least, someone she used to care about — much sadness.

 #3.
-Anger Has Damaged Myself
+Anger Has Hurt Myself

-Thirdly, throughout the whole “conversation”, it was evident that my friend was utterly consumed by her rage.
+Thirdly, throughout the whole “conversation,” it was evident that my friend was utterly consumed by her rage.
 That livid, out-of-control, and unconscious individual sending those rage-filled text messages?
 I had no idea who that was.
 I had never seen her before.

 I felt so bad for her.
 I could see her burning in her own flames and fraying her heart, body, mind, and soul in the process.
 And the worst thing?
 She probably didn’t even know she was doing that to herself.